wmo-im/wis2-gdc/docs/source/architecture.rst

 The ``wis2-gdc`` monitoring capability collects and provides metrics on WCMP2 that is scraped by the WIS2 Global Monitor (GM).

 ``wis2-gdc`` also provides its own MQTT broker that provides WCMP2 compliance and key performance indicator (KPI) reports.
 The WIS2 GB subscribes to the ``wis2-gdc`` broker in order to publish these reports for data providers in support of quality assessment, scoring and corrective action.
-The ``wis2-gdc`` broker also acts as an internal message bus for internal event handling.
+The ``wis2-gdc`` broker also acts as an internal message bus for inter-application event handling.

 The ``wis2-gdc`` API provides an OGC API - Records endpoint that is OGC compliant.
 The API provides search engine capability for WIS2 metadata, also providing OGC API - Processes functionality for WCMP2 validation and KPI quality assessment.